developerdeepdives/2019-01-23/README.md

 #### BrowserRouter

 This is a router that uses the HTML5 history API to keep your UI in sync with the URL.
 This is the component that needs to wrap everything that you want routing to be applied to in your app.
-Generally this is included in your App.js file in the root directory.
+This is typically included in your App.js file in the root directory.

-Commonly you will see this aliased as `Router`
+Commonly you will see this aliased as `Router`.

 ```
 import { BrowserRouter as Router } from 'react-router-dom'